Updated on 4/23/21

 - Use early customer successes to capture momentum.
 Gather testimonials to use in marketing initiatives, and encourage positive social media buzz, reviews, and word-of-mouth referrals.

-Metrics: Continue to assess launch performance throughout the follow-up phase.
+Metrics: Continue to assess launch performance.
 Use these numbers to optimize ongoing marketing efforts and to inform the planning and goals for your next initiative.

 Need an easy place to start?
 Get our Product Launch Checklist